vjeantet/goDashing/README.md

 * filename has 2 parts :
 	* NUMBEROFSECONDS,  interval in seconds for each execution of this file.
 	* WIDGETID, the ID of the widget on your dashboard.
-	* .ext, If the file is a php file, it will be run assuming ```php``` is available on your system.
+* if the file is a php file, it will be run assuming ```php``` is available on your system.
+	* others extentions with be executed directly.

 The output of the exected file feed should be a json representing the data to send to your widget, see examples.

 2 arguments are provided to each executed file
-* URL of the current running goDash
+* The url of the current running goDash
-* TOKEN of the current running goDash API
+* the token of the current running goDash API

-You can use this if you want to send data to multiple widgets for example. (see example)
+You can use this if you want to send data to multiple widgets. (see example)

 # Feed data to your dashbord with a http call
 ```